-Receipts on purchasing and remaining of medicines and vaccines (veterinary medical documentation), combined receipts, prescriptions, vaccination pass and plan (usage plan in accordance with animal vaccine regulations), vaccination book, vaccination control book, stock book, livestock owner declaration if required.
+Receipts on purchasing and remaining of medicines and vaccines (veterinary medical documentation, combined receipts, prescriptions, vaccination pass and plan (usage plan according to the Animal Vaccine Regulation), vaccination book, vaccination control book, stock book, livestock owner declaration etc.

 3.5.4 [K.O.]
-Storage of medicines and vaccines $^{ ext{Q}}$
+Storage of medicines and vaccines $^{ extstyle Q}$

 Medicines and vaccines must be stored in accordance with the instructions of the producer.
-They must be stored inaccessible for unauthorised persons, such as external persons and children in a clean, locked con-tainer/cabinet or inaccessible room; if required by the producer, the preparations must be stored refrigerated.
+They must be stored inaccessible for unauthorised persons, such as external persons and children in a clean, locked container/cabinet or inaccessible room; if required by the producer, the preparations must be stored refrigerated.
 Medicines and vaccines must not be used anymore and must be properly disposed of once their use sell-by date has been reached.
 Empty containers must also be disposed of without delay (via domestic waste, unless indicated otherwise by the manufacturer).